c-donnachie/c-donnachie/README.md

 I'm a front-end developer!

 I am 25 years old, I live and work in Chile.
-I made my first website when I was 14 years old, I am currently studying software engineering.
+I made my first paid website when I was 14, I am currently studying software engineering.

 - My full name is **Cristian Ugarte** but my nickname is donnachie.
 - 🏫: I'm in my second year of software engineering.